open-xml-templating/docxtemplater/README.md

 [![Join the chat at https://gitter.im/open-xml-templating/docxtemplater](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/open-xml-templating/docxtemplater?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 **docxtemplater** is a library to generate docx/pptx documents from a docx/pptx template.
 It can replace {placeholders} with data and also supports loops and conditions.
-The templates can be edited by non-programmers, eg for example your clients.
+The templates can be edited by non-programmers, for example your clients.

 Features
 --------